This document predominantly references the ubuntu distribution. All examples should work on recent releases of ubuntu (12.04, 14.04 or 16.04).

 # Disable service from starting

-sudo update-rc.d <service> remove
+sudo update-rc.d <service> remove service command examples

 # Status of all /etc/ini.d/ services